tebri11/en-for-designers/08-clarity-first/index.md

 ## Inspiration
 - 🔴 🟡 + 🔵
 - In terms of colors.
 Kutná Hora has a flag, which consists of red and yellow.
 These two colors are primary and I chose blue as the secondary color.
 And why?
 My great inspiration was a climbing wall for children.
 The climbing wall was created based on a work of art by artist Piet Mondrian.
+- However, my main and great inspiration is children.
+I want the overall visualization to be playful, funny, and engaging.

 ![image](gask1.jpg)